Portrat of a Nice Guy In Recovery

 Beyond that, I have a Bachelor of Science degree in Human Development and a Masters of Arts in Psychology.

-My sole purpose and hopeful intentions are to contribute to the world of helping men shed their shame and step into the fullness to become integrated men.
+My sole purpose and hopeful intentions are to contribute to the world of helping men shed their shame and step into the fullness to become integrated men, loving life and living with passion.

 My sincerest gratitude to Dr. Glover for making this information available and allowing me to share it with others.